ros2/ros2_documentation/source/Contributing/Design-Guide.rst

 **Context**

-You want to transfer video streams and provide up to date data.
-It is ok to loose some packages.
+You want to transfer video streams and provide up-to-date data.
+It is ok to lose some packages.

 **Problem**

-Acknowledged data transmission mechanisms prevent from being able to provide up to date packages.
+Acknowledged data transmission mechanisms prevent from being able to provide up-to-date packages.

 **Solution**